Want to start a company in Hong Kong? See how Statrys can help

 In-person filing available through local agents if preferred

-Ownership and residency ✅ 100% foreign ownership allowed
+Ownership ✅ 100% foreign ownership allowed

 • Foreign directors need a valid work visa to serve officially